 Information Systems.
 Very early in our growth, we recognized the need for high-quality information in order to manage merchandise planning/buying, inventory management and control functions.
 We invested in a retail software package that met our processing and reporting requirements.
 We utilize point-of-sale register systems connected by a digital subscriber line (DSL) network to our home offices.
 These systems provide for register efficiencies, timely customer checkout and instant back office access to register information, as well as for daily updates of sales, inventory data and price changes.
-Our direct-to-consumer operations, which include the Anthropologie, Free People and Urban Outfitters catalogs and the Anthropologie, Free People, Urban Outfitters and Terrain retail web sites, maintain separate software systems that manage the merchandise and customer information for our in-house customer contact center and fulfillment functions.
-We launched a new, more functional web platform during fiscal 2008 that has expanded capacity for additional traffic and sales through the web.
+Our direct-to-consumer operations, which include the Anthropologie, Free People and Urban Outfitters catalogs and the Anthropologie, Free People, Urban Outfitters, Leifsdottir, Terrain and BHLDN retail web sites, maintain separate software systems that manage the merchandise and customer information for our in-house customer contact center and fulfillment functions.
 The Free People and Leifsdottir divisions within our wholesale segment use a separate software system for customer service, order entry and allocations, production planning and inventory management.
 During fiscal 2007, we successfully completed installation of a wholesale customer service system that provides significantly improved functionality and flexibility to help serve our customers.
 This system has the capability to handle additional workload related to increased order volume and will better suit us over the long term to meet the wholesale segment's growth needs.
 We have contracted with a nationally recognized company to provide disaster-recovery services with respect to our key systems.